L2jLiga/fastify-decorators-plugin/README.md

 ## Getting started

-1. Install fastify-decorators plugin in *Preferences | Plugins - Marketplace*.
+1. Install fastify-decorators plugin in *Preferences | Plugins - Marketplace* or via button below.
 2. Open your project.
-3. Make sure that you have fastify-decorators library files in your project (for example, in the node_modules folder) – this is required for the IDE to enable support for this project.

 ## Things to be done